The Muse and an Angel Named Trixie

 There is advice I’ve found useful over the years for script writing: “Never use a long word where a short one will do”...
 “Make people believe in your story first and foremost”...
 “If it sounds like writing, re-write it”...
 "You can fix anything but a blank page”...
 “Simplicity is the ultimate sophistication.”
 Thank you, George Orwell, Gabriel Garcia Marquez, Elmore Leonard, Nora Roberts, and Leonardo Da Vinci.

 And then there’s Ernest Hemingway’s pointed advice: "There is nothing to writing.
 All you do is sit down at a typewriter and bleed."
 I wonder how many people thought twice about writing something after digesting that bit of wisdom.
+He also issued this admonition to would-be writers: "Nobody but fools ever thought it was an easy trade."

 ----------------------------------------

-Luckily for me, I have found writing scripts eventually enjoyable, once something is on paper.
+Luckily for me, I have found writing scripts enjoyable, once something is on paper.
 I found writing this memoir to be cathartic.
 Surprisingly, It has also helped with my memory.
 At least, I tell myself that.
-When friend and novelist Cort Conley encouraged me to write a book – “there’ll be nothing else like it out there” – my response to him was that I couldn’t remember what I had for breakfast, and it wasn't getting any easier.
+When friend and novelist Cort Conley encouraged me to write a book – “there’ll be nothing else like it out there” – my response to him was that I couldn’t remember what I had for breakfast, and it wasn't getting any better.

 Which brings me to something the English author E.M.
 Forster wrote: “The historian records, but the novelist creates.”